washingtonstateuniversity/WSUWP-Spine-Child-Theme-Skeleton/README.md

-WSUWP-spine-child-theme-starter
+WSUWP Spine Child Theme Starter
 ===============================

-A Wordpress child theme starter for the WSU Spine framework
+A WordPress child theme starter for the WSU Spine framework.

+This is intended for use with the [WSUWP Spine Parent Theme](https://github.com/washingtonstateuniversity/WSUWP-spine-parent-theme).